design-patterns-in-ruby/design-patterns-in-ruby/README.md

 #### Implementation

-We follow the example in the book by first starting to implement the classes of the basic compoenents of a computer system (CPU, Motherboard, Drives).
+We follow the example in the book by first starting to implement the classes of the basic components of a computer system (CPU, Motherboard, Drives).
 The Motherboard class is a composite containing components such as CPU.
 The Computer class is a composite as well containing a display, motherboard, and drives.
 There are two types of CPUs (BasicCPU and TurboCPU).
 You might now appreciate the complexity of building a single computer system everytime you might need one.

 We continue by building our builder ComputerBuilder which will simplify the way we build computers in our client application.
 The ComputerBuilder class handles an instance of a Computer object.
 We then construct instance method to handle building our Computer instance object.
 Methods such as, turbo() to tell our Computer's Motherboard to have a TurboCPU and not a BasicCPU by default.
 Moreover, (add_cd, add_dvd, add_hard_disk) methods to add drives to our Computer.
 And also other methods.